 - Match your monitor resolution.
 Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.

 - Check the MSRP before buying.
-A good way to tell if you’re getting a deal is to check the launch price or MSRP of the card you’re considering before buying.
+A good way to tell if you're getting a deal is to check the launch price or MSRP of the card you're considering before buying.
+Tools like CamelCamelCamel can help separate the real deals from the fake mark-up-then-discount offerings.

 AMD or Nvidia?